-The board of directors works to ensure objectiveness, fairness and transparency by giving sufficient respect to its opinions.
+The board of directors works to ensure objectiveness, fairness and transparency by giving sufficient respect to the deliberation results of the Nominating and Remuneration Committee.

 [Audit & supervisory board members]

 The Company adopts an audit & supervisory board member system.
 The audit & supervisory board consists of four audit & supervisory board members and conducts an audit of the decision-making of the board of directors and business execution of directors.